Connect with a certified trainer for free

 Symptoms

-• Pain in the buttocks, along your hamstring, or at your knee
+• Pain in the buttocks, along your hamstring, or at your knee: The discomfort often travels along the length of the muscle and may worsen after activity.

 When to see a doctor

-Make an appointment to see your doctor when you have pain in your buttocks, along your hamstring, or at your knee that doesn’t get better over time.
-Hamstring tendonitis may sometimes be confused with other conditions, like sciatica, so it’s important to get a correct diagnosis and rule out a knee flexor strain or similar injury.
+Make an appointment to see your doctor when you have pain in your buttocks, along your hamstring, or in your knee that doesn’t get better over time.
+Hamstring tendonitis may sometimes be confused with other conditions, like sciatica, so getting a correct diagnosis is important.

-In order to make a diagnosis, your doctor will ask you about the sports you play and request that you perform certain stretches or moves, and describe if you feel pain.
-To confirm the diagnosis and rule out other conditions, your doctor may order an X-ray or magnetic resonance imaging (MRI) scan.
+To make a diagnosis, your doctor will ask you about the sports you play, request that you perform specific stretches or moves, and ask if you feel pain behind your knee with activity.
+Your doctor may order an X-ray or magnetic resonance imaging (MRI) scan to confirm the diagnosis and rule out other conditions.

 Non-operative treatment